You can access the table of contents below by clicking or tapping the double-chevron icon.

 We Stayed At The Hotel Wielopole in Kraków Old Town

-The reception staff are very welcoming and willingly helpful.
-The rooms are incredibly comfortable, and the bathroom was superb.
-The breakfast was delicious and generous.
-This was our second stay at this lovely hotel, and our verdict is that there is no need to stay anywhere else in Kraków as this hotel has it all.
+The reception staff are welcoming and helpful.
+The rooms are comfortable, and the bathroom is superb.
+Breakfast was delicious and generous.
+This was our second stay at this lovely hotel; we see no reason to stay anywhere else in Kraków—this hotel has it all.

 Our Tips for Eating Out in Kraków Old Town

-For a complete meal, we highly recommend Pod Leliwą Restauracja Polska (Polish cuisine) at Sławkowska Street 13-15, 31-016 Kraków, steps away from Kraków’s main square.
-You can find details on their website.
+For a full meal, we highly recommend Pod Leliwą Restauracja Polska (Sławkowska Street 13-15, 31-016 Kraków), just steps from the main square.
+Details are on their website.

-For cuisine other than Polish, we found the excellent Khachapuri Georgian Restaurant at Grodzka 3, 31-021 Kraków.
-Again, this restaurant is steps away from the main square in Kraków.
+For non-Polish cuisine, try the excellent Khachapuri Georgian Restaurant at Grodzka 3, 31-021 Kraków, also near the main square.

-Góralskie Praliny (Highland Pralines) is located at 6 Grodzka Street, near Kraków’s main square.
-A bit expensive, but the cake portions are enormous and delicious, and the iced coffee was also excellent.
+Góralskie Praliny (Highland Pralines) is at 6 Grodzka Street near the main square.
+The cakes are delicious and generously portioned, and the iced coffee is excellent.
 Details are on their website.

-The above recommendations are not affiliate links, and I have no hesitation in offering suggestions where we have received good service.
+These recommendations are not affiliate links.
+I share only places where we received good service.

 Your Comments Are Welcome